imthedev3/Agnes-v0.0.1/README.md

 ## 🌟 Future Development

 In the future, we may follow the successful path of previous projects like ELIZA by deploying tokens on pump.fun to support project development.
-CA: XXX
+CA: 7dfFBkbsmnGQoURtWboahoaLE6ZaydNhiHyTjYuJpump